14-year-old boy wanted in fatal shooting of 79-year-old man in Chester, police say

-Police are searching for 14-year-old Zhafir Tinsley-Jones in relation to the homicide of 79-year-old Robert Womack.
+Police said Zhafir Tinsley-Jones is wanted in relation to the homicide of 79-year-old Robert Womack.

-According to police, the incident began around 5 p.m. on Wednesday when police were called for reports of shots fired in the area of 3rd Street and Highland Avenue.
+The incident began around 5 p.m.
+Wednesday when police were called for reports of shots fired in the area of 3rd Street and Highland Avenue.

-Officials said while officers were on their way to the call they were informed of a car accident in the area of 3rd and Wilcox streets that might be related to the original shots fired call.
+While officers were on their way to the call, officials said they were informed of a car accident in the area of 3rd and Wilcox streets that might be related to the shots fired.

-When they arrived at the accident scene, police found Womack with a gunshot wound in the back of his head sitting in the driver's seat the crashed car.
+They arrived at the accident scene and found Womack with a gunshot wound in the back of his head sitting in the driver's seat of a crashed car.

-Anyone with information or who knows the whereabouts of Zhafir Tinsley-Jones are asked to call 911 or contact Detective Joseph McFate at 610-447-8428 or jmcfate234@chesterpolice.org or Detective Vincent Ficchi at 610-891-4681.
+Anyone with information or who knows the whereabouts of Zhafir Tinsley-Jones is asked to call 911 or contact Detective Joseph McFate at 610-447-8428 or jmcfate234@chesterpolice.org or Detective Vincent Ficchi at 610-891-4681.

 14-year-old boy wanted in fatal shooting of 79-year-old man in Chester, police say